eliehamouche31-lab/FLASK_AUTH_MVC00/README.md

 ## MagicTable is a Milestone
 1.**Centralized Table Management**
    -Generates tables dynamically from any JSON data.
-   -utomatically handles images, icons, and missing data elegantly.
+   -Automatically handles images, icons, and missing data elegantly.

 2.**Action Buttons with Callbacks**
    -Supports Details / Edit / Delete operations out of the box.